Supportive Care Service (SCS) - for Health Professionals

 Who will contact your patient to schedule an appointment?

-We will send your patient a phone and/or SMS reminder 5 days before their appointment and a phone call the day before their appointment.
+We will send your patient a phone and/or SMS reminder 5 days before their appointment and a phone call the day before your appointment.

 You may contact (02) 9113 4182 to follow up on a referral, change an appointment, or cancel.